Coding Quests

 move_and_slide()

-Unreal Engine needs 50+ GB of disk space and a beefy GPU to run the editor smoothly.
+Unreal wants 50+ GB of disk space and a serious GPU before the editor stops chugging.
 Godot's editor is under 100 MB.
-It runs on a five-year-old laptop.
-It starts up in seconds.
+It opens in seconds and runs fine on a five-year-old laptop.

 # In your HealthComponent